yochannah/intermine-js-search-api-tutorial/README.md

-# InterMine JS Starter Project
+# InterMine JS Tutorial Project

+Heavily commented mini-app.
 Includes basic dependencies to start querying InterMines via JavaScript and config to launch to heroku.

 Fork to start your own project!